Fermented Black Beans

 Did You Know?

-- 1.Fermented black beans have been documented in Chinese texts for over 2,000 years; a version called 'chi' appeared in writings from the Zhou Dynasty, making them one of humanity's oldest fermented condiments alongside miso and tempeh
+- 1.Fermented black beans are mentioned in ancient Chinese texts dating back over 2,000 years, making them one of humanity's oldest fermented foods alongside soy sauce and miso

 Plating Guidance